aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 - Each group of servers should be in its own Application Security Group.
 - You should be able to RDP into the Management Servers, but not the Web Servers.
 - The Web Servers should display the IIS web page when accessed from the internet.
 - Network security group rules should be used to control network access.

-> For all the resources in this lab, we are using the **East US** region.
-Verify with your instructor this is the region to use for class.

 ## Lab objectives
 In this lab, you will complete the following exercises: